Table of contents

 The sun hand with a golden hand attached at one end displays the local time (CET, not UTC+2), and, what had been more important for the designers of the clock, imitates the current position of the sun.

 The zodiac also doesn’t look as ostentatious as the zodiac of the Münster clock, possibly because the clock is not an indoor object.
-Over the course of the year, the small sun on the sun hand will make her way through the zodiac (on 14th September her position is in Virgo constellation).
+Over the course of the year, the small sun on the sun hand will make her way through the zodiac (on 14th September her position was between Leo and Virgo constellation).

 For more and detailed information regarding the clock, you can consult the Czech wikipedia page: Pražský orloj.

 Writing this article was fun.
 As an engineering-savvy person I enjoy elaborating subject-matters like this, and I hope you enjoyed reading.

 So look forward to your next holiday in Prague or in Münster, and don’t forget to marvel at the astronomical clock during your stay.

 - Die astronomische Uhr im Dom zu Münster – ISBN 978-3-402-05984-5